PaloAltoNetworks/terraform-best-practices/README.md

 ### `2.3 Intuitive Variable Structure`

-* It is important to define your variable structure as intuitive as possible for the end user.
-The input variable can be easily transoformed within the module code to meet your requirement later.
+* It is important to define your variable structure as intuitively as possible for the end user.
+The input variable can be easily transformed within the module code to meet your requirement later.

   > BAD Example - Expect disjointed input variables